 We all love to celebrate with our families over the Christmas period, we all like to receive an Easter egg every year and take part in various activities on an annual basis don’t we?

-Well the Greeks are no different, but there maybe some you are not aware of.
+Well the Greeks are no different, but there maybe some which you are not aware of.

 So, lets talk about them, what they are, why they are and when they are!

-This is a very important day in Greece and is celebrated every year on the 28th of October.
+This day holds great significance in Greece and the Greek people celebrate it annually on the 28th of October.

 These parades all take place with politicians and other important figures watching on as the whole country marches with pride!